-Trade credit refers to postponing payment for goods or services received.
-It is buying goods on credit, or extending credit to customers.
+The trade credit definition refers to postponing payment for goods or services received.
+Another trade credit definition is buying goods on credit, or extending credit to customers.
 It is also receiving goods now and paying for them later.
 And trade credit is delivering goods to a customer now and agreeing to receive payment for those goods at a later date.
 Trade credit terms often require payment within one month of the invoice date, but may also be for longer periods.
 Most of the commercial transactions between businesses involve trade credit.
 This type of credit facilitates business to business transactions and is a vital component of any commercial industry.

-If a consumer receives goods now and agrees to pay for them later, the goods were purchased with trade credit.
-Likewise, if a supplier delivers goods now and agrees to receive payment later, the sale was made with trade credit.
+If a consumer receives goods now and agrees to pay for them later, then the consumer purchased the goods with trade credit.
+Likewise, if a supplier delivers goods now and agrees to receive payment later, then the sale was made with trade credit.
 There are two types of trade credit: trade receivables and trade payables.
-Trade credit payables and receivables can become complex and it is important to manage trade credit properly and accurately.
+Trade credit payables and receivables can become complex.
+It is important to manage trade credit properly and accurately.

-For accounting purposes, the value of goods bought on credit is recorded on the balance sheet in an account called accounts payable, representing money the company owes for goods it already received.
+For accounting trade credit, the value of goods bought on credit is recorded on the balance sheet in an account called accounts payable, representing money the company owes for goods it already received.
 These are trade payables.

 While the value of goods sold on credit is recorded on the balance sheet in an account called accounts receivable, representing the money owed to a company for goods it already delivered to customers.
 These are trade receivables.